IOTPaySDK/IOTPay-iOS/README.md

 # IOTPay-iOS
 ###### IOTPay Framework for iOS

-<-- 2 or more spaces
 ## Step 1: Install IOTPay-iOS form pod.

 For Pod reference and how-to, please follow this link: https://guides.cocoapods.org/using/the-podfile.html

-<-- 2 or more spaces
 ## Step 2: Declare the view before viewDidLoad:
 ```
 var cardInfoView: IOTCardInfoViewSingleLine!